vijay132200/RoadSense/replit.md

 # Delhi Road Safety Intelligence Platform

+## Recent Changes

+### Migration to Replit Environment (January 2025)
+- Created PostgreSQL database and imported 1700 accident records
+- Installed all Node.js dependencies
+- Added WebGL fallback error handling for map component
+- Configured server to run on port 5000 with proper host binding (0.0.0.0)
+- Verified API endpoints are functioning correctly
+- Note: Map visualization requires WebGL which may not be available in headless browsers; Statistics view remains fully functional

 ## Overview

 This is a data-driven road safety analytics platform for Delhi that provides interactive visualizations, real-time accident data exploration, and safety insights for government authorities and commuters.
 The platform transforms raw accident data into actionable intelligence through an interactive map-based interface, statistical dashboards, and area-specific safety analysis.